varniya07/opensource.guide/_articles/how-to-contribute.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/errietta?s=180" class="pquote-avatar" alt="avatar">
-  Working on \[freenode\] helped me earn many of the skills I later used for my studies in university and my actual job.
-I think working on open source projects helps me as much as it helps the project!
+  Working on \[freenode\] helped me earn many of the skills I later used for my studies at university and my actual job.
+I think working on open-source projects helps me as much as it helps the project!
   <p markdown="1" class="pquote-credit">
 — [@errietta](https://github.com/errietta), ["Why I love contributing to open source software"](https://www.errietta.me/blog/open-source/)
   </p>
 </aside>

-Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
+Contributing to open source can be a rewarding way to learn, teach, and build experience in almost any skill.

 Why do people contribute to open source?
 Plenty of reasons!

-### Improve software you rely on
+### Improve the software you rely on

-Lots of open source contributors start by being users of software they contribute to.
-When you find a bug in an open source software you use, you may want to look at the source to see if you can patch it yourself.
+Lots of open-source contributors start by being users of the software they contribute to.
+When you find a bug in open-source software, you may want to look at the source to see if you can patch it yourself.
 If that's the case, then contributing the patch back is the best way to ensure that your friends (and yourself when you update to the next release) will be able to benefit from it.

 ### Improve existing skills

-Whether it's coding, user interface design, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.
+Whether it's coding, user interface design, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open-source project.

 ### Meet people who are interested in similar things

-Open source projects with warm, welcoming communities keep people coming back for years.
+Open-source projects with warm, welcoming communities keep people coming back for years.
 Many people form lifelong friendships through their participation in open source, whether it's running into each other at conferences or late night online chats about burritos.

 ### Find mentors and teach others

 Working with others on a shared project means you'll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

-### Build public artifacts that help you grow a reputation (and a career)
+### Build public artefacts that help you grow a reputation (and a career)

-By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.
+By definition, all of your open-source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.

 ### Learn people skills